beginnerSC/dlc/README.md

     * Also equal to the longest common substring of `s` and `s[::-1]`
 * Maximal square given the grid m
     * shape(i, j) = (k, l) if (shape(i-1, j)==(k-1, l) && shape(i, j-1)==(k, l-1) && m(i, j)==1) this is not right. should take min of shape(i-1, j).first and shape(i, j-1).first, and same for second.
+    * also the question is asking for square, not rectangle